-3. Bargain Hunter Candlestick Patterns.
+- Bargain Hunter Candlestick Patterns.
 These are the Dark Pool footprints that occur ahead of the final low for the Market Correction of a stock or index.
-These are very precise controlled entry candlestick patterns.
-They are often within a tighter range due to the use of Time Weighted Average Price orders as well as other controlled entry orders, which are routed through Dark Pool and Twilight Pool venues.
+These are very precise and controlled entry candlestick patterns.
+They are often within a tighter range due to the use of Time Weighted Average Price (TWAP) orders as well as other controlled entry orders, which are routed through Dark Pool and Twilight Pool venues.

 Martha Stokes CMT